larpchronicles/rules/proposals/magic-rework.md

 - Arcane, Nature, and Spirit Mana Pools are being condensed into a single mana pool.
 - Skill Point costs for Attunement (Mana Pool) are slightly increased across the board
-- Resist, Reflect, Dispel Magic, and Entrapment are castable by any school
+- Barrier: Spell Aegis, Barkskin, and Toxin Shield merged into a single spell
+- Reflect: Reflect Spell, Stoneskin, Reflect Toxin merged into a single spell
-- Only 1 Resist and 1 Reflect up at a time (total, not per type)
+- Able to have only 1 Barrier and/or 1 Reflect at a time
+- Introduction of Universal Spells as cross-school spells
-- Introduction of Level 10 spells
+- Introduction of a 10th level of spells
+    - Arcane: Arcane Torrent, Doom
+    - Nature: Spider Web
+    - Spirit: Death
-- Death, Doom now deal damage and are Level 10
+- Death and Doom are damage-dealing spells
+- Entrapment is now Entrap Spirit

 ### Single Mana Pool ###
 Mana pools are being condensed into a single pool of MP.
 Instead of having 3 different Attunement skills that each grant mana for a school, there is now a single Attunement skill.